puzzle/ops-techlab-rancher/labs/50_monitoringlogging.md

 # Lab 5: Monitoring and Logging

-This first chapter gives an overview of the Rancher Achritecture and how to install Rancher into your environment.
+Rancher contains a variety of tools that aren’t included in Kubernetes to assist in your DevOps operations.
+Rancher can integrate with external services to help your clusters run more efficiently.

 ## Chapter Content